RoboticsScholar/FAST-INS/README.md

 - **Terrestrial dataset**: [https://www.educoder.net/dataset/336/detail](https://www.educoder.net/dataset/336/detail)
 - **Aerial dataset**: [https://www.educoder.net/dataset/342/detail](https://www.educoder.net/dataset/342/detail)

-For any download issues, please contact the authors, and we will be happy to assist you.

 The most core components of the code are currently open-sourced.
 A fully functional implementation will be provided upon acceptance of the paper.